 Why it’s super: While coffee isn’t for everyone, its health benefits are actually well documented.
 Coffee drinkers enjoy benefits that include an improved ability to process sugar, longer life expectancy, and a reduced risk of heart failure, Parkinson’s disease, colon cancer, stroke, Alzheimer’s, and a variety of other ailments.

-How we get ours: Coffee Not Chemicals.
-While coffee itself deserves to be included in any list of super foods, it also is unfortunately often contaminated with toxins.
+How we get ours: Clean Caffeine, Organic Fresh Coffee.
+While coffee itself deserves to be included in any list of super foods, it also is unfortunately often contaminated with any number of toxins.
 These environmental chemicals make their way into your morning cup from the way coffee is grown to the way it is processed and even to the way it is packaged.
-Coffee Not Chemicals is grown organically and processed in a toxin-free roastery.
-It’s also the only coffee packaged in nontoxic/100% compostable bags.
-It’s freshly roasted within one day of shipping, and gets rave reviews for flavor.
+Coffee Not Chemicals is grown organically and processed in a plastic free environment.
+It’s also the only coffee packaged in nontoxic and 100% compostable bags.
+It’s freshly roasted per order, and gets rave reviews for flavor.
 (More on detoxing whatever coffee you drink here.)

 Why it’s super: Curcumin, the active component in turmeric, has truly incredible antioxidant properties.
 Studies show it provides a significant benefit to patients with colon cancer, degenerative brain disease, heart disease, arthritis, and many other illnesses.
 The only bad news is that curcumin is poorly absorbed.
 Fortunately, consuming it with piperine, a natural substance found in black pepper, enhances its absorption by 2,000 percent!